Joseph-Mutua/advanced_node_project/README.md

 ### Puppeteer -> Starts Up Chromimum
 ### Browser -> Represents an open Browser Window
 ### Page -> Represents one individual Tab

+- Launch Chromium
+- Navigate to App
+- Click on Stuff on Screen
+- Use a DOM Selector to retrieve the content of an element
+- write assertion to make sure the content is Correct
+- REPEAT

 ## Installation